Viele Porträtbilder von Menschen nebeneinander

 © DFG

-Target groupresearchers in all disciplines who have qualified for a professorship by completing the habilitation or an equivalent qualification and who have a track record of outstanding research work
+Target groupresearchers in all disciplines who have qualified for a professorship by completing their habilitation or an equivalent qualification and who have a track record of outstanding research work

-Walter Benjamin Programme: Starting point for an academic career
+Walter Benjamin Programme: Foundation for an Academic Career

 Logo: Walter Benjamin-Programm